 Overview This collection consists of correspondence between Haverford College Professor Emeritus of Spanish Ramón García Castro and literary figures of the Spanish-speaking world dating from 1973 to 1982.

 Abstract Rufus Matthew Jones was born on January 25, 1863 in South China, Maine.
 His parents were Edwin and Mary Gifford Hoxie Jones.
 Their family had been Quakers, and he was brought up in a spartan and religious household.
 By his own estimate, Rufus M. Jones was deeply influenced as a child by his Aunt Peace Jones for her life of Quaker homily and, as a young man, the spirituality and philosophical powers of oratory and discourse of his other aunt and uncle, the ministers Eli and Sybil Jones.
 He...

 Dates: 1860 - 1997; Majority of material found within 1860 - 1997

 Overview Photocopied materials pertaining to Linus Pauling's time as a Phillips Visitor, part of Haverford College's Distinguished Visitor Program, in Fall 1957.

-Scope and Contents The papers of artist and illustrator Maxfield Parrish (1870-1966) who became enamored of art while a student at Haverford College.
-The collection consists of letters, original drawings and illustrations, magazines to which he contributed, catalogs, calendars and his famous chemistry notebook created while a student at the college.
+Overview The papers of artist and illustrator Maxfield Parrish (1870-1966) who became enamored of art while a student at Haverford College.
+The collection consists of letters, original drawings and illustrations, magazines to which he contributed, catalogs, calendars and his famous chemistry notebook created while a student at the college